dwhiffing/fury/content/aar/nf/nf26_aj/body.md

 thought I was pretty much on top of the situation, seeing what I had expected around the LZ (some minor troops, some modest mobile SAM defences) until the landing started.
-I have to admit I was pretty incensed when the ambush sprang ("I already looked there\!"), but I suppose it makes sense given what you could accomplish in terms of digging in to hide in the snow, which could certainly defeat IR surveillance.
+I have to admit I was pretty incensed when the ambush sprang ("I already looked there!"), but I suppose it makes sense given what you could accomplish in terms of digging in to hide in the snow, which could certainly defeat IR surveillance.
 It seemed no matter which way I ran, there was another SAM in front of me, cutting me down just before I could make it to cover.
 And the SA-20, well that was a sphincter tightener to be sure, and certainly forced me out of the high-altitude environment.
-Fortunately, mountain valleys are deep\!
+Fortunately, mountain valleys are deep!

 My inherent laziness saved me on this one.
 My helicopters went in at the same rate they take off from their base, which made the long thin